gofynd/fdk-client-javascript/documentation/platform/COMMUNICATION.md

-Get email template by id
+Email templates are predefined formats linked to various events for delivering messages to users.
+Use this API to get an email template by id.

 *Returned Response:*